Northrop F-5: Others

 Royal Saudi Air Force F-5F taking off during the Gulf War.

 Saudi Arabia deployed F-5Es during the Gulf War, flying close air support and aerial interdiction missions against Iraqi units in Kuwait.
 One Royal Saudi Air Force F-5E was lost to ground fire on 13 February 1991, resulting in the death of the pilot.

 AeroGroup, a private commercial company in the US, operates the CF-5B as a fighter lead-in aircraft for training and for other support services.
 There were 17 aircraft originally purchased from the Canadian Government with US State Department approval and then imported into the US in 2006.

 Since 2013, Tunisian F-5s have been used in strike missions in support of major military offensives in the border region of Mount Chaambi against Ansar al-Sharia and al-Qaeda-linked militants.

 In the mid-2010s, Thailand starting modernization of their F-5s, with the F-5ST Super Tiger prototypes that evolved into the F-5TH Super Tigris production model.

 F-5s were used by the Libyan Air Force at Wheelus Air Base in Tripoli, Libya from 1968 to 1969.

+In 1978, the US offered Pakistan 40 F-5E Tiger II with equipment for US$400 million and other variants like the F-20 Tigershark, but Pakistan did not find the deal acceptable and bought the Chinese F-7MP/PG and A-5C instead.